 Agricultural stationary combustion is mapped using IDBR employment data for the agricultural sector.
 Gas use is constrained to gas consumption zones as described in Section 3.2 and solid and liquid fuels are assumed to be used in other areas.

-- Increase in resolution of the CEH maps to 1km to integrate better with the NAEI maps. - Update of livestock and poultry distributions used for particulate matter mapping.
+• Update of livestock and poultry distributions used for particulate matter mapping.

 3.6 RAIL